alihaider78222/dynamic_tabbar/README.md

 - If you **want to contribute**, submit a pull request.

-## License
+## 💳 License

-This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.
+This project is [LICENSED](https://choosealicense.com/licenses/mit/) under the MIT License.
+Use it freely, but let's play nice and give credit where it's due!

-## Conclusion
+## 🎉 Conclusion

-I will be happy to answer any questions that you may have on this approach, If you liked this package, don't forget to smash the ⭐.
+I will be happy to answer any questions that you may have on this approach,</br>
+If you liked this package, don't forget to show some ❤️ by smashing the ⭐.